 The above rule is subject to change if, during the first trip, the teller is given the hook

 Were there always unlimited mimosas and Bloody Marys?
-Connie laughs: "I always used to say, 'If anyone's smart, they will not book surgery at the Cape Cod Hospital Monday morning, because the doctors all raced.'"
+Connie laughs, "I always used to say, 'If you're smart, you won't book surgery at the Cape Cod Hospital Monday morning, because the doctors all raced.'"

 As Jeanne recalls,

 "After Bob died in 1996, the next Figawi I decided to go over, just to go.
 I meandered into the tent, where Dennis Sullivan was standing, and announced 'We are going to give a tribute to Red Rooster.'
 The tent was full of people, and all of a sudden all I could see was all these hats coming off.
 All the hats!
 And for what was supposed to be just a couple of minutes, it seemed like an eternity.
 It was just so quiet.
 What a feeling."

 Also notable the year Bob passed away, the original Red Rooster returned from Maine to compete in the race.

 "It came back when he died and got to the island first."

 When Joe Horan passed away in 2005, the Figawi race that year was dedicated to him by Dennis Sullivan and Howie Penn.
 Charlene shares an especially fond memory of Nantucket, meeting her husband there in 1962.
 She shared that her son got involved in sailboat racing and met his wife at Figawi.

 As Figawi has grown, so have the hearts of the sailors and community who take part, namely by way of Figawi Charities, Inc. Connie's pleased with how the people who became involved over the years have stayed involved, adding, "If there's one thing my husband would be proudest of, it's the good work that has come from this race."